NIFTy-PPL/NIFTy/paper/paper.md

 # Acknowledgements

 Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship (``Promotionsstipendium der Studienstiftung des Deutschen Volkes'').
+Philipp Frank acknowledges funding through the German Federal Ministry of Education and Research for the project "ErUM-IFT: Informationsfeldtheorie für Experimente an Großforschungsanlagen" (Förderkennzeichen: 05D23EO1).

 # References